 Are you naturally inquisitive?
 Do you love to learn?
 I certainly do.
 From my perspective, it makes life much more interesting.
 Health experts are currently telling us that learning something new every day, whatever our age, keeps us healthy.

 From what I’ve seen and read, it is the process of learning that is important rather than what we learn.
 So let me inspire you to try something different.
-This year I have spent many hundreds of hours learning how to build and implement the new Lindy’s Cakes website.
+A couple years ago I spent many hundreds of hours learning how to build and implement the new Lindy’s Cakes website.

 It was a huge task – one that I will admit to dreading, one I had put off and put off.
 I don’t know about you, but I find starting a task is often the hardest part.
 To get me going on the new website, I enlisted professional help to give me the push I so desperately needed.